I regularly get asked for references regarding other photographers.

+I regularly get asked for references regarding other photographers.
 Because I don’t know many of my peers, I often give some common sense advice I’ve picked up over the years.
+That advice is listed below.

 A few simple practices when considering hiring a photographer, or agreeing to work with one.

 - Do they have a website?
 Not just a WWW, but a full site with contact info, galleries with samples of their work?
 A “Coming Soon”, or no page doesn’t count.
 In this day and age, you can’t call yourself a professional without one.
+Be weary of ‘professional’ photographers that keep their information private, or social media pages private.
+If they’re not advertising in some capacity or another and are only reaching out to models to shoot, be suspicious as to why.

-- Obtain in wrirting exactly what you’re going to shoot, what the purpose of the shoot is and what promises are being made.
+- Obtain in writing exactly what you’re going to shoot, what the purpose of the shoot is and what promises are being made.
 ANYONE with a camera on their phone can submit to magazines, test for Playboy, and promise to get you seen by the right people.
 You need to be certain they can deliver what they are promising and more importantly, what you are paying for.
 I have heard stories where photographers promise to get models into magazines or even win contests, if hired.
 This is illegal.
 Wikipedia says the following on the subject: Misrepresentation is a contract law concept.
 It means a false statement of fact made by one party to another party, which has the effect of inducing that party into the contract.
 For example, under certain circumstances, false statements or promises made by a seller of goods regarding the quality or nature of the product that the seller has may constitute misrepresentation.
 A finding of misrepresentation allows for a remedy of rescission and sometimes damages depending on the type of misrepresentation.
 If you feel, you’ve been a victim of this, obtain legal advice.

 - Be a big girl.
 If a photographer asks to see nude pics of you before shooting, use your head.
 Unless you are doing a nude shoot, there is no reason for it.